wingylui/housing_price_anaylsis/README.md

 ## Project Summary

 This project investigates different suburbs housing price in Perth and trains an algorithm to predict housing price.
 This dataset had about 36,000 number of property sales in Perth and most of them are in between 2013 to 2020.
 The data in between 2013 to 2020 was extracted to train a new model using neural network.
 At the beginning, the accuracy of model is only about 55%.
-By adding number of nuerons and hidden layers, the model accuracy raise to about 65%.
-To further optimising this model, dataset were seperated into clusters and, at last, the accuracy of this model was increased to 67% and 65%.
+To further optimising this model, dataset were seperated into clusters and, however, the accuracy of this model still low.
+At last, the accuracy of model increased to 81.7% after including additional information of coastal distance.

 ---